 What do both teams have in common?
 Big plans to scale their ventures.

 At LAUNCH boot camp at the end of January, all 25 teams were assigned mentors.
 Here’s more on the startups.

-SuperPetFoods founders: The all-woman startup team includes María del Mar Londoño, MBA 21, Thais Esteves, MBA 21, a former veteran BCG consultant in banking and impact investment, and Gina Myers, MS 20 (bioengineering), a chef who trained at the Culinary Institute of America who is is passionate about sustainability.
-She is in charge of product development.
+SuperPetFoods founders: The all-woman startup team includes María del Mar Londoño, MBA 21, Thais Esteves, MBA 21, a former veteran BCG consultant in banking and impact investment, and Gina Myers, MS 20 (bioengineering), a chef who trained at the Culinary Institute of America.
+Gina is in charge of product development.
 “When Gina mentioned she had done nine Ironman races I immediately knew she was up for the challenge,” says María, who goes by Mar.
 “On the other side, there’s Thais, whose solid finance background has been critical to quantify the scalability of our idea.
 She’s also a fabulous sounding-board.”

 The story: Mar grew up on a farm in the verdant, biodiverse coffee-growing region of Colombia, surrounded by more than 15 dogs.
 Her family was in the animal feed business, using non-conventional raw materials, so it’s no surprise that Mar is continuing that quest to find alternative, more sustainable ways to feed pets.